Gabinou/tnecs/README.md

 # tnecs (Tiny nECS)

 Tiny C99 Entity-Component-System (ECS) library.
+[Read the Tutorial](https://gitlab.com/Gabinou/tnecs/-/blob/master/TUTORIAL.md).
 Originally created for use in a game I am developping using C99: [Codename Firesaga](https://gitlab.com/Gabinou/firesagamaker).
 Title pending.

 ECSs are an alternative way to organize data and functions to Object-Oriented programming (OOP).